openharmony/docs/en/application-dev/ipc/ipc-rpc-development-guideline.md

 2. Define the IPC interface **ITestAbility**.

-   **ITestAbility** inherits the IPC base class **IRemoteBroker** and defines descriptors, functions, and message code.
+   **ITestAbility** inherits from the IPC base class **IRemoteBroker** and defines descriptors, functions, and message code.
 The functions need to be implemented on both the proxy and stub.

    ```c++
    #include "iremote_broker.h"